 Knowing how to become a psychiatrist in the US and what they do is the first step towards making a decision to become one.
-A prospective psychiatrist must know what the job of a psychiatrist entails.
+An aspirant must know what the job of a psychiatrist entails.
 Their information must include everything from schooling and licensing to potential income.
 Armed with this information, a student can make an informed choice, such as becoming a psychiatrist vs. psychologist.
-Also, if you want to know about other alike options like how to become a physical therapist, you can read more of such blogs.

-A psychiatrist is a physician who deals with people who are suffering from mental illness.
+These are physicians who deal with people who are suffering from mental illness.
 To become a psychiatrist, the person has to take extensive training.
 From the very start, he has to do the hard work.
 The aspirant has to study science subjects during their undergrad.
-After this, one has to do the four years of study in medical school and a four-year residency training post that.
-The psychiatrist must take the examination to get the license.
+In addition, one has to do the four years of study in medical school and a four-year residency training post that.
+To get the licence, it is important to take the examination.
 They need more experience before giving the examination of the certificate for the license.
 To become a psychiatrist is a hard nut to crack but these procedures can help you break it.

 Attend Undergraduate School